RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.client.md

 def list_resources() -> Dict[str, ResourceInfo]
 ```

-Retrieves a dictionary of integrations the client can use.
+Retrieves a dictionary of resources the client can use.

 **Returns**:

-  A dictionary mapping from integration name to additional info.
+  A dictionary mapping from resource name to additional info.

 <a id="aqueduct.client.Client.integration"></a>